devsingh86/phone-tracker/README.md

 When you have all the dependencies installed goto main.py on VS code and run the program<br />
-After succefully running the code, it will open prompt for phone mumber on terminal<br />
+After succefully running the code, it will ask for phone mumber in terminal<br />
 Enter phone number with +91 country code (ex: +919812345678)<br />
 It will then create a "mylocation.html" page<br />
 Open this page in VS code and click on "Go Live" in taskbar on the bottom right corner of VS Code.<br />